ghislainv/deforisk-qgis-plugin/help/docsrc/installation.rst

     python3 -m pip install forestatrisk riskmapjnr gdal==$(gdal-config --version) deactivate

 Then, in the ``startup.py`` `Python file <https://docs.qgis.org/3.4/en/docs/pyqgis_developer_cookbook/intro.html#running-python-code-when-qgis-starts>`_, add the following two lines, adapting the path to your specific case (check the Python version).
-These two lines will be executed when Qgis starts and will add the path to the packages installed in the virtual environment to ``sys.path``.
+These two lines will be executed when QGIS starts and will add the path to the packages installed in the virtual environment to ``sys.path``.

 .. code:: python